-In 1987 he organized a three year enterprise to follow the entire 1835 route of General William Ashley from Utah to St. Louis.
+In 1987 he organized a three-year enterprise to follow the entire 1835 route of General William Ashley from Utah to St. Louis.
 The first year Allan and his crew spent one year trapping beaver in order to gather 100 pounds of hides.
-The second year he loaded the 100 pound pack of hides onto horses at the Henry’s Fork of the Green River near the Utah/Wyoming border, and along with 13 mountain men and women and 23 powerful horses rode 350 miles overland in 13 days to the Wind River, near Riverton, Wyoming.
+The second year he loaded the 100 pound pack of hides onto horses at Henry’s Fork of the Green River near the Utah/Wyoming border, and along with 13 mountain men and women and 23 powerful horses rode 350 miles overland in 13 days to the Wind River, near Riverton, Wyoming.

 They reached the Pacific Ocean on July 22, at 3:00 p.m. after traveling over 5600 miles in 43 days.
 They hold the world record for the longest distance traveled on a jet ski.
-The were also the first to cross the United States in two directions on a jet ski, that is they were the first to go from east to west across the U.S. and from south to north across the U.S. They were interviewed by Matt Lauer on the Morning Show in New York as a result of this enterprise.
+The two were also the first to cross the United States in two directions on a jet ski.
+They were the first to go from east to west across the U.S. and from south to north across the U.S. Then they were interviewed by Matt Lauer on the Morning Show in New York as a result of this enterprise.

 Allan began a journey on his mountain bike at the geographical center of the United States in 2005, which is located near Lebanon, Kansas.
 The project titled “Blown by the Wind” had no destination nor mileage limitations.
 For ten days he simply rode his bike whichever way the wind blew him.
 He was well on his way into South Dakota and heading for North Dakota at a good clip when a sudden cold front out of the north turned him around and blew him back towards Kansas, where he ended his adventure.